schlunzis/Kurtama/README.md

 ./build-client.sh <linux|windows> <version> [windows-version]
 ```

 This will build the client for the specified operating system and version.
-The version should be equal to the maven
+The given version is automatically set as
-version of the project.
-The windows version is optional and only needed if you want to build the client for windows.
-It
+the project version in Maven.
+The Windows version is optional and only needed if you want to build the client for
-is needed, because windows has specific versioning requirements for executables.
+windows.
+It is needed, because windows has specific versioning requirements for executables.
 See [here](https://learn.microsoft.com/en-gb/windows/win32/msi/productversion) for more information.

 This will create a .deb package and a .exe installer in the `target/jpackage-out` directory.